-Medication assisted treatment (MAT) is a way to help people who are struggling with addiction.
+Medication assisted treatment is a way to help people who are struggling with addiction.
+Medication assisted treatment is also known as medication assisted therapy, and often abbreviated to MAT.
 It uses medicine to help with cravings and withdrawal symptoms and includes talking to a counselor or therapist.
 It helps people understand why they started using drugs or alcohol and how to stay sober in the long run.
 But does medication assisted treatment work?

 Does medication assisted treatment work with counseling?
 Counseling and behavioral therapy are two types of treatment often used with MAT.